flutter/website/ui-performance/index.md

 switch.

 {% comment %}
-[PENDING: how to turn it on (Flutter Inspector doesn't seem to support this?
+[TODO: Document disabling the graphs and checkerboardRasterCachedImages.
-Also disable the graphs and checkerboardRasterCachedImages.]
+Flutter Inspector doesn't seem to support this?]
 {% endcomment %}

 Once the switch is enabled, run the app and look for any images that are